Path integral control of open quantum systems: A 10 qubits example

-The corresponding unraveling is \bal{ d\psi = -i \lpar \sum_{i=1}^n\sum_{a=x,y} (u_{ia} dt +d\tilde{W}_{ia} ) \sigma_i^a+\sum_{i=1}^{n-1} \sum_{a,b=x,y} ( u_{iab} dt +d\tilde{W}_{iab}) \sigma_{i}^a \sigma_{i+1}^b \rpar \psi dt -\left(n\tilde{D}_1+2(n-1) \tilde{D}_2\right)\psi dt } with $\braket{d\tilde{W}_{ia} d\tilde{W}_{jb}}=\delta_{ij}\delta_{ab}\tilde{D}_1 dt$ for $i,j=1,\dots n$ and $a, b=x, y$, and $\braket{d\tilde{W}_{iab} d\tilde{W}_{jcd}}=\delta_{ij} \delta_{ac} \delta_{bd} \tilde{D}_2 dt$ for $i,j= 1, \ldots, n-1$ and $a,b,c,d=x,y$.
-Equations \cref{eq:nqubit_cost} and \cref{eq:nqubit_unraveling} define a path integral control problem when \bal{ \lambda = \tilde{D}_1 R_1 = \tilde{D}_2 R_2 } The initial state is $\psi_0 = \ket{0}^n$.
-We choose the target state $\phi$ to be a Greenberger–Horne–Zeilinger (GHZ) state, which is defined as $\ket{GHZ_n} := \frac{1}{\sqrt{2}} \lpar \ket{0}^n + \ket{1}^n \rpar$ for $n$-qubit systems and it represents a maximally entangled state in the global entanglement (or Meyer-Wallach) measure for multipartite systems~\cite{meyer2002global}.
-We set $R_1=R_2=R/{n_c}$ with $n_c = 2n + 4(n-1)$ the total number of controls.
-This normalization defines a fluence cost per unit control.
-The PI condition~\cref{eq:conditionPI2} then implies that $\tilde{D}_2=\tilde{D}_1$ or $D_2 =2D_1$.
-We take as free parameters $R$ and $D_1$.
-We run the algorithm for $n=10$ qubits.
-The results are presented in Fig. \ref{fig:10-qubit-ghz}, highlighting the potential of QDC for controlling large quantum systems.
 It is worth noting that a direct implementation of this problem using Open GRAPE would necessitate the computation and storage of matrix exponentials of dimensions $N^2 \times N^2$ at each step $K$, which could become prohibitive in terms of memory requirements.
 This challenge underscores the need for an efficient implementation of the algorithm (see, for instance, \cite{boutin2017opengrape, abdelhafez2019quantum}) and/or the use of specialized software.
-In contrast, our QDC algorithm runs efficiently on a standard desktop computer.
+In contrast, the PiQC algorithm can run efficiently on a standard desktop computer for this number of qubits.